sylhare/Type-on-Strap/pages/report/executivesummary.md

 **iii.
 Provide tech coop development support** including incorporation templates, legal incorporation support, operating agreements, and other resources that will help more tech company founders consider coops.
 These should be standard within tech incubator programs, in university offices that are dedicated to helping create startup spin-off companies, and in municipal initiatives (such as economic development offices) to support new business creation.

 **iv.
 Provide rapid turnaround support for ad-hoc networks.** Often, especially in crisis moments, ad-hoc and informal networks mobilize very quickly to provide tech support.
 In many cases, they are more effective than traditional organizations.
-Develop mecha- nisms to support such networks.
+Develop mechanisms to support such networks.

 **v.
-Leverage ICT Infrastructure projects to grow the ecosystem.** These projects can draw together city governments, community- based organizations, policy folks, and technologists.
+Leverage ICT Infrastructure projects to grow the ecosystem.** These projects can draw together city governments, community-based organizations, policy folks, and technologists.
 Successful models from Detroit (DCTP), Philadelphia (MMP), and New York City (Red Hook, Rise : NYC, public housing broadband, etc.) should be supported and widely replicated.

 **vi.
-Use government procurement to grow the ecosystem.** This requires focused initiatives that can help smaller organizations and companies, women and PoC- owned firms, coops, and others navigate the procurement process.
+Use government procurement to grow the ecosystem.** This requires focused initiatives that can help smaller organizations and companies, women and PoC-owned firms, coops, and others navigate the procurement process.

 ### SUMMARY OF RESEARCH OUTPUTS